 Other skills to teach siblings include: how to make an apology; how to find things to do while you wait for your turn; and how to come up with different ways to decide who goes first (rock- paper- scissors, putting dukes in, flipping a coin).
 Many kids need practice in how to be a good sport.
 At the end of every game we play, we shake hands, look the person in the eye, and say “good game.”

 When kids have practice – LOTS of practice—you see other skills emerge: negotiation, brainstorming, clearer communication, logic.
 These skills find their way into other opportunities for teamwork.

 For example, last week the Girl Scout cookies took me down.
-We had 3 stores in our list of errands – and yes, all three had adorable 9 year olds manning a table at the doorway.
+We had 3 stores in our list of errands – and yes, all three had adorable 9-year-olds manning a table at the doorway.
 By the third store, I caved.
-I told my kids they could share a box (they bought with their allowance), but they had to decide together.
+I told my kids they could share a box (they bought it with their allowance), but they had to decide together.
 Halfway through their negotiating the mom of the Girl Scout said “you can’t be sisters, are you?”
-They nodded smiling, and I thought it was because yes, one has dark hair and eyes while the other is blond and blue eyed.
+They nodded smiling, and I thought it was because yes, one has dark hair and eyes while the other is blond and blue-eyed.
 But she went on to say that she had never heard siblings like that before.
 I realized it was their methodical back and forth, going through first choice all the way to 4th until finding a match, listening but still holding firm to their wants.
 That was the rarity.
-In a flash I thought about their screaming matches, the stomping, the tears and all the PRACTICE.
+In a flash, I thought about their screaming matches, the stomping, the tears, and all the PRACTICE.

-Practice leads to skills, and skills leads to confidence and execution.
+Practice leads to skills, and skills lead to

 On my list of what I learned from my siblings?
 Loyalty, forgiveness, how to take care of each other, and how to laugh.
 I am so curious what my girls will have on their list when they look back at their relationships, and I hope their list is a long one.